vassdoki/darts-24/README.md

 #### POST /players

-Create a new player for a specified game session.
+Creates a new player for a specified game session.

 Parameters: game_id, player_name